The 5 Best POS Systems for Small Businesses in Canada

 This can help you better manage employees, leading to increased retention and reduced turnover, a key problem plaguing many small hospitality businesses.

-You’ll get access to the Teamwork app on the $99 per month Counter-service and $135 per month Full-service plans, but you’ll need to pay for it as an add-on on the free Quickstart plan.
+You’ll get access to the Teamwork app on the $99 USD per month Counter-service and $135 USD per month Full-service plans, but you’ll need to pay for it as an add-on on the free Quickstart plan.

 screenshot of bill sequence for SpotOn restaurant POS

-However, it doesn’t have the most extensive hardware selection, which is limited to two countertop terminals and a handheld POS device.
+SpotOn doesn’t have the most extensive hardware selection, which is limited to two countertop terminals and a handheld POS device.
 KDSs are available through SpotOn’s partnership with Fresh KDS, but that’s it.
-And, while SpotOn offers onsite training for both you and your employees, this and the setup costs will set you back around $1,000.
+For a provider with a wide range of hardware and accessories, we recommend Square or Clover.

 SpotOn hardware prices seem a little steep?